 Rents did not decrease in any of the Corvallis suburbs.

-Rent growth in Corvallis over the past year has been declining.
-When compared to major cities nearby, along with some of the most expensive cities in the country, Corvallis rent prices appear to be relatively affordable for local residents.
+Rent growth in Corvallis over the past year has been on the rise.
+When compared to major cities nearby, along with some of the most expensive cities in the country, Corvallis average rent prices appear to be relatively affordable for local residents.

 The price for a Corvallis one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.